ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/TextField.rst

 The cursor position type specifies how the cursor position should be resolved.

--  -
+-  - :ref:`TextInput <sdk_qtquick_textinput>`.CursorBetweenCharacters -
-   `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.CursorBetweenCharacters
-   - Returns the position between characters that is nearest x.
+   Returns the position between characters that is nearest x.
--  - `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.CursorOnCharacter
+-  - :ref:`TextInput <sdk_qtquick_textinput>`.CursorOnCharacter - Returns
-   - Returns the position before the character that is nearest x.
+   the position before the character that is nearest x.

 |

+.. _sdk_ubuntu_components_textfield_positionToRectangle-method:

 +--------------------------------------------------------------------------+
 |        \ positionToRectangle( *pos*)                                     |